Nexedi/jio/docs/sphinx/source/naming_conventions.rst

 No Abbreviations
 ^^^^^^^^^^^^^^^^

-Abbreviations should not be used to avoid confusion
+Abbreviations should not be used to avoid confusion.

 Good Example